-Dimension Stenscore 1 2 5 8 10 3 6 INVOLVEMENT WITH WORK Has a reasonably high amount of energy at work.
-Is often enthusiastic about work.
-Has an average amount of pride in their work.
+Dimension Stenscore 1 2 8 9 10 3 4 5 6 7 INVOLVEMENT WITH WORK Has less energy at work than most people.
+Is less enthusiastic about work than most people.
+Is less proud of their work than other people.
 PROACTIVE VITALITY Sometimes ensures that they feel energetic at work.
 Sometimes tries to motivate themselves at work.
 Usually ensures a positive attitude at work.
-WORK SATISFACTION Always feels good about their work.
-Often feels happy about their work.
-Always works for the enjoyment of it.
-INVOLVEMENT WITH THE ORGANISATION Feels less involved with the organisation than most people.
-Attaches less personal significance to the organisation than most people.
-Does not want to keep working for the employer as long as most people.
-WORK HAPPINESS SCORE Usually gets happiness and satisfaction from their work.
-Feels contentment and vitality at work to a reasonable extent.
-Is involved with their work and the organisation to a reasonable extent.
+WORK SATISFACTION Usually feels good about their work.
+Feels reasonably happy about their work.
+Usually works for the enjoyment of it.
+INVOLVEMENT WITH THE ORGANISATION Feels reasonably involved with the organisation.
+Attaches some personal significance to the organisation.
+Probably wants to keep working for the employer in the long term.
+WORK HAPPINESS SCORE Sometimes gets happiness and satisfaction from their work.
+Feels contentment and vitality at work to an average extent.
+Is involved with their work and the organisation to an average extent.